What happens after I report antisocial behaviour?

 1. Speak to the person responsible

-At first, we'll usually ask you to make a friendly approach to the neighbour causing the antisocial behaviour.
+At first, we'll usually ask you to make a friendly approach to the neighbour causing the ASB.
 This is often the simplest way to sort out issues and can stop things getting worse.
 They may not realise that they're causing you problems, and may change their behaviour.

 You should think about what you want to say to them beforehand, and try to stay calm and reasonable.
 It would be helpful if you described the problem clearly, giving times, dates and what happened, and explained how it affects you and your family.
 It's important to remember not to react badly, and become angry and frustrated.
 If you do, it will weaken any case and may prevent any action that we may take later.
 If you retaliate, your neighbour may also be able to make a claim against you.